Pingumaniac/CS6381_PA1_M3_Youngjae_Moon/README.md

 Note that InfluxDB has not been used for data visualization purposes as the professor told us in the class on Feb 10 (yesterday) that InfluxDB is not required.

+All debugging have been done for testing on Terminal.

 ### Basic Descripton of the code
 1. Publisher, Subscriber, Broker registers on Discovery Service
 2. Publisher generates all sample messages